 Virtual reality therapy has been successfully used to help people with:

-Some virtual reality therapy programs help with depression, quitting smoking, decreasing pain, sleeping better, and drug or alcohol problems.
+Some virtual reality therapy programs help with depression, quitting smoking, decreasing pain, sleeping better, and substance use disorder.